nccgroup/sobelow/README.md

 ## Installation

-To install Sobelow, you must have a working Elixir environment.
+To use Sobelow, you can add it to your application's dependencies.

+    def deps do
+      [
+        {:sobelow, "~> 0.8", only: :dev}
+      ]
+    end

-Then, execute the following from the command line:
+You can also install Sobelow globally by executing the following from the command line:

     $ mix archive.install hex sobelow

-You may also install directly from GitHub with the following
-command:
+To install from the master branch, rather than the latest release, the following command can be used:

     $ mix archive.install github nccgroup/sobelow